shyamalschandra/movie2social/README.md

 # Installation

 1. Please do a `git clone https://github.com/shyamalschandra/pdftovlc.git`.
-2. Run the prequisites with the installation script called `install.sh` after `chmod +x install.sh`.
+2. Run the prequisites with the installation script called `install.sh` with a `./install.sh` after `chmod +x install.sh`.

 # Example argument list with the command: